exasol/exasol-test-setup-abstraction-java/doc/user_guide/setup_project_with_cloud_resources.md

 ## Controlling the Kind of Test Environment that is Created

-The class `ExasolTestSetupFactory` is responsible for selecting the test setup (e.g. a local Exasol test container or an AWS setup).
+The class `ExasolTestSetupFactory` is responsible for selecting the test setup type.

-You have three choices when it comes to creating such a setup.
-Either you enforce the type you want, or you let the factory choose.

-If you construct the factory using either the default constructor or with the constructor that takes the dispatcher mode set to `CONTAINER`, the factory will always construct a container setup.
+There are two types:
+* using local Exasol test container or
+* using AWS resources

+Besides specifying the type manually ETAJ can select the type based on the existence of a configuration file for cloud setup.

+### Select Test Setup Type Explicitly

+To select the type use parameter `dispatchMode` to the constructor of `ExasolTestSetupFactory`.
+The default constructor will use `DispatchMode.CONTAINER`.

 Example: